 Markus Stockhausen’s Quadrivium: an inner film unreels in the audience

-Markus Stockhausen calls his music intuitive and this is a clear indication that labels, genres or the dissection into musical categories are not intended or desired.
+Markus Stockhausen calls some of his music intuitive and this is a clear indication that labels, genres or the dissection into musical categories are not intended or desired.
 What the four members of his Quadrivium conjured within the concert series “All that Jazz@Starnberg” in the nearly sold out Starnberger Schlosshalle was indeed a highly rich and varied mixture, the elements of which, however, were closely intertwined and skilfully modelled to a convincing musical unit.

 What Markus certainly learnt from his father the celebrated composer Karl-Heinz Stockhausen, is the ability to find the correct dosage as well as a clear sense of proportion.
 In this he can also completely depend on his fellow musicians who sense exactly when simplicity will increase effectivity.